Ageing and Disability Commission

 The Ageing and Disability Commission’s actions in relation to these matters include:

-- facilitating referrals to appropriate agencies such as the NDIS Quality and Safeguards Commission and the Aged Care Quality and Safety Commission
+- facilitating referrals to appropriate bodies, such as NSW Police, the NDIS Quality and Safeguards Commission, the Aged Care Quality and Safety Commission, legal services, counselling services, and advocacy and other supports;

 - conducting further preliminary inquiries in order to determine how best to respond to the report, including whether to commence an investigation

-- working with the involved adult and services to improve supports to the adult and their family (where appropriate), and improve the safety and wellbeing of the adult.
+- working with the involved adult and services to improve supports to the adult and their family (where appropriate), and improve the safety and wellbeing of the adult; and

-- attended 97 community engagements, talks, forums and in-services supporting service providers and the broader community to understand the role of the ADC, and increase awareness in their detection and response to abuse, neglect and exploitation of older people and adults with disability in the family, home and community
+- attended 136 community engagements, talks, forums and in-services supporting service providers and the broader community to understand the role of the ADC, and increase awareness in their detection and response to abuse, neglect and exploitation of older people and adults with disability in the family, home and community;

-- distributed approximately 35,000 flyers, brochures and information packs across NSW
+- distributed approximately 65,000 flyers, brochures and information packs across NSW;

-- reached over 116,000 followers across social media for World Elder Abuse Awareness Day on 15 June 2020, raising awareness about elder abuse and the rights of older people
+- reached over 116,000 followers across social media for World Elder Abuse Awareness Day on 15 June 2020, and over 159,300 engagements for World Elder Abuse Awareness Day in 2021 raising awareness about the abuse of older people and their rights ;

 - released a training module in August 2020 for frontline staff supporting adults with disability and older people, on identifying and responding to abuse, neglect and exploitation.
 Between August and 31 December 2020, 1,184 users have accessed the module via the ADC website, with feedback identifying that critical professions have engaged and completed the module, including community support workers in both the ageing and disability sectors, registered nurses, case managers and personal carers.